 Waterbody Fact Sheets

-The LOEs and Decisions for each waterbody were summarized in Waterbody Fact Sheets (see Figure 3).
+The LOEs and Decisions for each waterbody were summarized in Waterbody Fact Sheets (see Figure 2-2: Waterbody Fact Sheets).
 In each waterbody, data from multiple pollutants may be assessed, resulting in more than one waterbody-pollutant Decision.

 Potential sources were only identified in Fact Sheets when a specific source analysis has been performed as part of a TMDL or other regulatory process.
 Otherwise, the potential source was marked “Source Unknown.”
 Detailed Waterbody Fact Sheets for all waterbodies assessed for the 2018 Integrated Report are available in Appendices B and C.